Joker-Reincarnated/Wa-Spam-bot/README.md

-# WhatsApp Spam Bot - Spambot.js
+# WhatsApp Spam Bot

+## Overview
+---
 A simple WhatsApp spam bot built with [Baileys](https://github.com/adiwajshing/Baileys), designed to generate multiple OTP/Pairing Codes (currently set to pairing code but can be adapted for OTP) for a target phone number.

+ **Disclaimer:**
+⚠️This tool is for educational purposes only.
+Misuse of this tool to spam, attack, or harm any WhatsApp users is illegal and violates WhatsApp's terms of service.
+Use responsibly.

+---

 ## Features